 Being aware of this issue, we decided to tackle it head-on by developing an add-in that integrates into the Outlook application.
-After installing the TitanFile Outlook add-in, you’ll have the option to encrypt your email attachments so they’re secure in-transit and at-rest, making it the most secure way to send files through email.
+After installing the TitanFile Secure Send add-in for Outlook, you’ll have the option to encrypt your email attachments so they’re secure in-transit and at-rest, making it the most secure way to send files through email.

 The best part is, you (the sender) and your recipient don’t need to support the same type of encryption.
 You can send secure file attachments to anyone directly from Outlook.

 With a subscription of TitanFile (get a free trial), you’ll gain access to our custom Outlook plugin which adds a “Secure Send” button to Outlook’s navigation ribbon.